How to Edit a Collection?

 You also have the option to enable automated access request approvals for either the requested Resource or for the entire Collection by selecting the "Enable automated access request approvals for resources in this collection" check box and then filling out the desired access settings.

 Global Access Restrictions

 Global Access Restrictions allow broader access control to Collection administrators.
-By clicking to enable the IP white list for Resources in the Collection (see image below), you limit access to the Collection to a defined IP address or range.
+By clicking to enable the IP Access List for Resources in the Collection (see image below), you limit access to the Collection to a defined IP address or range.
 Even users already assigned to a Permission Group that offers access to restricted or private content in the Collection will be restricted by their IP address when global access restrictions are configured for a given Collection, except those granted "Super View" permissions.
 See Custom Permissions for more information about creating custom Permission Groups.

 Your IP address list can be downloaded as a CSV for quick editing.
 A CSV with two columns "IP or IP Range" and "Label" can also be imported to re-populate the IP table.
 The Import CSV option will overwrite any content currently in the table.

 To enable an RSS feed for all or selected Resources in your Collection, you can configure the feature on this RSS/Podcast Settings tab.
 See Create a RSS/Podcast Feed for an Aviary Collection (or Playlist) for more information on this functionality.